 If we decide we go ahead I usually meet clients on a weekly basis for a number of sessions, typically 8-14 one hour slots.

 CBT is the NICE/NHS treatment of choice for anxiety, OCD, depression, post-traumatic stress disorder, agoraphobia, and a range of other difficulties.

 I have worked for the NHS, within the Child and Adolescent Mental Health Service and found that CBT is often very effective for this cohort.

 It may be useful to involve some of your significant family members where this is helpful and appropriate in a holistic way.

 I have successfully helped people who are self-medicating using alcohol or non-prescription drugs in order to feel sufficiently recovered to stop relying on these means to manage their lives.

-CBT is a very practical and objective therapy, which always begins with a thorough investigation of the problems currently facing the client, rather like drawing up a map in order to find our way out of the ‘woods’.
-When this has been produced, clients often find they feel a sense that it’s ‘no wonder’ they are facing the difficulties they are.
+CBT is a very practical and objective therapy, which begins with a thorough exploration of your current problems, as you see them, rather like drawing up a map in order to find our way out of the ‘woods’.
+You may well feel a sense that it’s ‘no wonder’ that you are struggling.

 CBT can help with anxiety, depression, anger, eating disorders, relationship problems, substance misuse, and a variety of other issues.
 It can also assist with post-traumatic stress disorder.